sankarshanmukhopadhyay/Links/README.md

 Inside these villages, it is probable that there is a deeply-held norm that certain types of information are not to be made public.
 Privacy is a norm.

-Imagine that Carol's shares information about her primary intimate relationship with her two friends.
+Imagine that Carol shares some private-life information, possibly salacious, with her two friends.
 Next imagine that one of her friends shares this information outside the circle of three.
 This would be a breach.
 The village would be damaged, and possibly dissolve.
-All three members would be poorer, and all three would feel mixtures of betrayal, anger, and sadness - strong emotions which, like shame, would re-wire the three brains, perhaps forever.
+All three members would be poorer, experiencing big negative hits in their reward functions.
+All three would feel mixtures of betrayal, anger, and sadness - strong emotions which, like shame, would re-wire the three brains, perhaps forever.

 ### Evolution
 Note that it really does not matter whether the characters in these plays are AIs or people.